JuliaDiff/FiniteDiff.jl/README.md

 Note that here `fx` is a cached function call of `f`.
 If you provide `fx`, then `fx` will be used in the forward differencing method to skip a function call.
-It is on you to make sure that you update `cache.fx` every time before calling `DiffEqDiffTools.finite_difference_gradient!`.
+It is on you to make sure that you update `cache.fx` every time before calling `FiniteDiff.finite_difference_gradient!`.
 A good use of this is if you have a cache array for the output of `fx` already being used, you can make it alias into the differencing algorithm here.